MyDuan/data_scrapy/README.md

-Use python scrapy to get data from douban which is a movie review website.
+Use python scrapy to get data from douban which is a movie review website （douban）.
+Also to get data from http://rtbsquare.ciao.jp/ to statistical keywords since 2016.

 ### step: